 - Do you think it is better for children to grow up in the city or in the countryside?

-IELTS Life Skills is a test of Speaking and Listening and is available at CEFR Levels A1, A2, and B2.
-It is designed to meet the requirements of UK Visas and Immigration (UKVI) for certain visa categories and other immigration purposes.
+So, what exactly is IELTS Life Skills?
+And why might you need it?
+IELTS Life Skills is an esteemed English language test, championed by the collaborative efforts of the IELTS Partners – The British Council, IDP: IELTS Australia, and Cambridge Assessment English.
+Fundamentally, it’s a test focusing on Speaking and Listening skills, available across CEFR Levels A1, A2, and B2.
+Importantly, this test is tailor-made to meet the specific requirements laid down by UK Visas and Immigration (UKVI) for several visa categories and other related immigration purposes.

-If you are applying to UK Visas and Immigration for a ‘family of a settled person visa, choose IELTS Life Skills A1.
+- For those venturing to apply to UK Visas and Immigration for a ‘family of a settled person’ visa, you’ll want to zero in on IELTS Life Skills A1.

 Prove your English speaking and listening skills as part of your application to UK Visas and Immigration for further leave to remain.